Updated: April 8, 2026

 Major firms that spend a great deal on advertising usually charge substantially more for the same services you can find elsewhere.
 Generally, the firms with nationwide name recognition spend so much on advertising that their fees need to be higher to compensate for marketing costs.
 To learn more about those firms, check out our guide to the worst tax relief firms.

-Other Factors to Consider With Pricing
+Other Factors to Consider With Tax Resolution Services Prices

 Although the average case is between $3500-$5500, that doesn't mean that your fees will necessarily fall into that range.
 There are many different services offered by tax resolution companies that all vary in price.
 Usually, the more complicated and intensive the service, the higher the cost.
 For example, typically, an Offer in Compromise will carry higher fees than a simple payment plan.